-This publication supplements Circular E (Pub.
-15), Employer's Tax Guide, and Publication 15-A, Employer's Supplemental Tax Guide.
-It contains specialized and detailed information on the employment tax treatment of fringe benefits.
+This publication supplements Publication 15, (Circular E), Employer's Tax Guide, and Publication 15-A, Employer's Supplemental Tax Guide.
+It contains information for employers on the employment tax treatment of fringe benefits.

-Comments and suggestions.
+Comments and Suggestions.
 We welcome your comments about this publication and your suggestions for future editions.
-You can e-mail us while visiting our web site at www.irs.gov.
+You can email us while visiting our website at www.irs.gov.
 You can write to us at the following address:

-Internal Revenue Service Tax Forms and Publications W:CAR:MP:T 1111 Constitution Ave.
-NW Washington, DC 20224
+Internal Revenue Service Tax Products Coordinating Committee SE:W:CAR:MP:T:T:SP 1111 Constitution Ave.
+NW, IR-6406 Washington, DC 20224